LTUC/amman-dotnet-401d2/Curriculum/Class12/Resources/Databases.md

 It may be helpful to pull up this article and show the example DB Schema [HERE](https://docs.microsoft.com/en-us/aspnet/core/data/ef-mvc/complex-data-model?view=aspnetcore-2.0)

+About halfway down the page is a "complex" ERD model.
+Review it with the class and break it down if possible.

 ### Relations
 	1. 1:1
 	2. Many:Many